 No Impact.
-As discussed in Section 6.3.15(a), the proposed project would not increase the use of existing parks or recreation areas outside of the campus.
+As discussed in Section 6.15(a), the proposed project would not increase the use of existing parks or recreation areas outside of the campus.
 Therefore, the expansion or addition of recreational facilities or parks is not required.
 Recreational facilities on campus do not require expansion and would be sufficient to serve the needs of students and residents living on campus.
 No impacts would occur and no further analysis is required.
 This topic will not be analyzed in the PEIR.

-6.3.16 Transportation and Traffic
+6.16 Transportation and Traffic

-XV .
-TRANSPORTATION/TRAFFIC - Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes e) Result in inadequate emergency access? \square f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?

-a) Would the project conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
+XVI XVI.
+TRANSPORTATION/TRAFFIC - Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? $\boxtimes$ b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\boxtimes$ e) Result in inadequate emergency access? $\boxtimes$ f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? $\boxtimes$ a) Would the project conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?

 Potentially Significant Impact.
 The proposed project could conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.
-Applicable plans include the Circulation Element of the City of Costa Mesa 2000 General Plan.
-The proposed project has the potential to impact the streets immediately surrounding the campus, which include Adams Avenue, Fairview Road, Merrimac Way, and Harbor Boulevard.
-The Vision 2020 Facilities Master Plan projects an increase in student enrollment and various projects, such as a new Planetarium, an expanded and reconfigured recycling center, and even mixed-use developments, would attract members of the community to the campus, thus resulting in an increase in traffic.
+Applicable plans include the Circulation Element of the City of

+Huntington Beach General Plan (1996).
+The proposed project has the potential to impact the streets immediately surrounding the campus, which include McFadden Avenue, Gothard Street, Edinger Avenue, and Goldenwest Street.
+The Vision Plan projects an increase in student enrollment, and various projects, such as the Boys and Girls Club gymnasium facilities and the housing/mixed-use development, would attract members of the community to the campus, resulting in an increase in traffic.
+Impacts would be considered potentially significant.
-A significant increase in traffic could result in level of service scores lower than "D" for signalized and unsignalized intersections (City of Costa Mesa 2002).
-Impacts are considered potentially significant.
 A traffic impact analysis will be conducted and the results included in the PEIR.